How to Create React App Typescript?

 }

-It’s never a bad idea to check if everything works fine.
-Restart your development server and IDE.
-Once done, run the following command to start the app project and spot any errors.
+It’s always a good idea to restart your development server and IDE to ensure everything is working as expected.
+Once the setup is complete, run the following command to start the application:

 npm start